-Each summer, the Umbra Institute offers the Intensive Italian through Culture summer program directed by Dr. Robert Proctor, Professor of Italian at Connecticut College in New England, Connecticut.
-This six-week immersion program in Italian language study is perfect for students of any language level who want to learn and practice as much Italian as possible.
-Students actively participate both in-class and during interactive co-curricular cultural activities, many of them with Italian students.
-They include language exchanges, cinema nights, day trips, concerts during the Umbria Jazz festival, museum visits, and guided tours in Italian.
+Each summer, the Umbra Institute offers the Intensive Italian through Culture summer program directed by Dr. Ernesto Livorni, Professor of Italian at the University of Wisconsin, Madison.
+This intensive immersion program in Italian language study is ideal for students seeking to spend their time abroad studying exclusively the Italian language and culture.
+This program covers the equivalent of two semesters of Italian language and cultural studies in one 6-week summer session.
+Students actively participate both in-class and during interactive co-curricular cultural activities, many of which are with Italian students.
+Some of these activities include language exchanges, dinner socials, cinema nights, day trips, cultural workshops, museum visits, and guided tours in Italian.

 Students can choose from the following four courses:

-**Students will take a placement test upon arrival to determine their appropriate Italian level.
+Students will take a placement test upon arrival to confirm their appropriate Italian level.

-The six-week Intensive Italian through Culture program is conducted entirely in Italian and is open to all students.
-Students meet five days per week for five contact hours each day, totaling 150 contact hours.
-Student also participate in co-curricular cultural activities for an additional five hours per week, totaling 30 contact hours.
-In total, the program contact time is 180 hours.
+The six-week Intensive Italian through Culture program is conducted entirely in Italian and is open to students of all levels of language proficiency.
+Students meet four to five days per week, totaling 100 contact hours.
+Student also participate in co-curricular cultural activities for an additional 20 contact hours.
+In total, the program contact time is 120 hours.